-- In the upper-left corner of the page, select the region where the target instance is located.
+- In the top navigation bar, select the region where the target RDS instance resides.

-- Find the instance and click the instance ID.
+- Find the target RDS instance and click its ID.

 - In the left-side navigation pane, click Backup and Restoration.

-command to download the logical backup files:
+following command to download the logical backup files:

-wget -c '<External download URL>' -O <Custom file name>.tar.gzNote
+wget -c '<Public endpoint>' -O <Custom file name>.tar.gzNote

-tar xvf <Data backup file name>.tar
+tar xvf <Custom file name>.tar

 gzip-d <Compressed database file name>.gz

-mysql -u root -p<Database password> mysql> create database <Database name>; Query OK, 1 row affected (0.00 sec) mysql> exit Bye
+mysql -uroot -p<Database password> mysql> create database <Database name>; Query OK, 1 row affected (0.00 sec) mysql> exit Bye

 mysql -u root -p<Database password> <Empty database name> < ~/<Database name after decompression>.sql